Medical Case Management (including Treatment Adherence Services)

 • Progress notes from assessment session(s)

-Case management staff should re-administer screening tools, such as a substance use disorder screen or a mental health screen if there is concern about changes to the client’s status.
-If the client exits and then re-enters MCM, the comprehensive assessment should be completed again in its entirety.
-Otherwise, the comprehensive assessment is only required to be completed at the time of entry to services, and not annually thereafter.
+Case management staff should re-administer screening tools, such as a substance use disorder screen or a mental health screen, if there is concern about changes to the client’s status.
+If the client exits and then re-enters MCM, the case manager should complete the comprehensive assessment again in its entirety.
+Otherwise, the comprehensive assessment is only required at the time of entry to services, and not annually thereafter.

 1. Percentage of clients that have a completed initial comprehensive assessment within 30 calendar days of the first appointment to access MCM services.
 The assessment must include:

-1. Valid and reliable substance use disorder screening, such as SAMISS
+1. Valid and reliable substance use disorder screening

 2. Valid and reliable mental health screening